BugBusterSWE/adminManual/chapters/managementCompanies.md

 ![](../img/addMemberToCompany.png)

 ## Remove member from a company
-To open this page, you need to click on the company's name in the *Show Companies* page and click in the button *Remove* next to the member in the list.
+To open this page, you need to click on the company's name in the *Show Companies* page and click on the button *Remove* next to the member in the list.